-PART 1 classifying SMS using supervised learning methods
+Classifying SMS using supervised learning methods

 - In this part, we used the pipeline approaching to apply a bunch of different operations respectively on the data.
-The class of SMSClassification has 3 different pipelines corresponding to different ML algorithms, such as;
+The class of SMSClassfication has 3 different pipelines corresponding to different ML algorithms, such as;

 - Naive Bayes (NB),

-- SVM.
+- SVM,

 - Random Forest Tree (RFT).

-- Using spacy: